createAnomalyDetectionEngine

 The calculation process of the anomaly detection engine is explained in details below:

-(1) The indicator sum(qty)>5 represents the comparison between the aggregate result and a constant, the anomaly detection engine will check this indicator during the calculation in each window.
+(1) The indicator sum(qty)>5 represents the comparison between the aggregate result and a constant, the anomaly detection engine checks this indicator during the calculation in each window.

 • The first window ranges from 2018.10.08T01:01:01.000 to 2018.10.08T01:01:01.002, and the sum(qty) of A and B is calculated respectively.
 At 2018.10.08T01:01:01.003 the engine starts to judge whether it meets the condition sum(qty)>5.